-Climate change is affecting natural and built systems around the world, including the California coast.
-In the past century, average global temperature has increased about 1.4°F, and average global sea level has increased 7 to 8 inches.
-Sea level at the San Francisco tide gauge has risen 8 inches over the past century, and the National Research Council (NRC) projects that by 2100, sea level in California south of Cape Mendocino may rise 66 inches.
-The Sonoma County Focused Vulnerability Assessment for Bodega Bay research shows that in the worst case scenario, sea-level could rise 78 inches by 2100 as shown in Table C-PS-1.
-The two major causes of global sea level rise are thermal expansion of warming oceans and the melting of land-based glaciers and polar ice caps.
-While Sonoma County's ocean coast regularly experiences erosion, flooding, and significant storm events, sea level rise would exacerbate these natural processes, and lead to significant social, environmental, and economic impacts.
-The third National Climate Assessment cites strong evidence showing that the cost of doing nothing exceeds the costs associated with adapting to sea level rise by 4 to 10 times.
-Therefore, it is critically important that Sonoma County plan and prepare to adapt to sea level rise to ensure public resources and coastal communities are resilient for present and future generations.
+While the Sonoma Coast regularly experiences erosion, flooding, and significant storm events, sea level rise would exacerbate these natural processes, and lead to significant social, environmental, and economic impacts.
+The Fourth National Climate Assessment finds that the cost of doing nothing in response to sea level rise exceeds the costs associated with adapting to sea level rise by 4 to 10 times.
+Therefore, it is critically important that the Local Coastal Plan provide policies that prepare for and adapt to sea level rise to ensure public resources and coastal communities are resilient for present and future generations.
 Future Development considerations should include future vulnerabilities to sea level rise and corresponding habitat migration.